When it comes to importing goods, particularly from China or any other country, newcomers often stumble upon several common mistakes.

 COMMON MISTAKE NO. 5 – NEGLECTING TO CONDUCT AN INSPECTION

-Although listed as number 5, I believe this is the most common and potentially costly mistake when it comes to importing from China.
-I cannot emphasize this enough.
+Though it’s listed as number 5, relying solely on supplier photos or videos is often the most common and costly mistake in importing from China.

 COMMON MISTAKE NO. 6 – SELECTING THE WRONG SUPPLIER

-• Is communicative and responsive to your inquiries, issues, and questions in a timely manner.
+- Is communicative and responsive to inquiries and issues.

-• Possesses knowledge about their products and industry.
+- Has strong knowledge of their products and industry.

 COMMON MISTAKE NO. 7– SELECTING THE WRONG PRODUCT